kulia/Hilbert-Huang-transform/README.md

 A light version of Signal Analysis Lab's Hilbert-Huang Transform software for Matlab.
 This version uses the Normalized Hilbert Transform to define and calculate the amplitude and phase.

 ## Copyright notice
-Copyright (C) Signal Analysis Lab AS - All Rights Reserved Unauthorized copying of this file, via any medium is strictly prohibited Proprietary and confidential
+Copyright (C) Signal Analysis Lab AS - All Rights Reserved.
+Unauthorized copying of this file, via any medium is strictly prohibited Proprietary and confidential